 The German Educational Class System

 Although most Germans claim to be against elitism and favoring any social class, their entire educational system is basically a three-class system that divides students into three different tracks: (1) Gymnasium for bright students headed for college, (2) Realschule for the next step down, kids headed for average or better white-collar positions, and (3) Hauptschule for the bottom tier, generally aimed at the trades and blue-collar jobs.
 By the age of 10 most pupils in Germany have been put on one of these three educational tracks.
-Although it is possible to switch tracks, this is not very common.
+It has become easier to switch tracks, and this is now more common in Germany.

 Efforts over the past several decades to reform this system, with its emphasis on tracking, have largely been unsuccessful.
 Essentially the same tracking system also exists in neighboring Austria and Switzerland, which have also resisted educational reforms.
 Citizens of the German-speaking countries seem to feel that the current system produces good results – despite a poor showing in recent PISA rankings and other educational studies that indicate German schools don’t always produce the best educated students.